sparrowcode/PermissionsKit/AGREEMENTS.md

 }
 ```

-Here you find all which using in project.
+Here you find all which using in project:

 - // MARK: - Init
 - // MARK: - Lifecycle
 - // MARK: - Layout
 - // MARK: - Helpers

+Specific for permissions classes:

+- // MARK: Check State
+- // MARK: Logic
+- // MARK: Internal

 If you can't find valid, add new to codestyle agreements please.
 Other can be use if class is large and need struct it even without adding to codestyle agreements.